apsun/RemotePreferences/README.md

 }
 ```

+Warning: when checking an operation such as `getAll()` or `clear()`,
+`prefKey` will be an empty string.
+If you are blacklisting certain
+keys, make sure to also blacklist the `""` key as well!

 ## Strict mode

 To maintain API compatibility with `SharedPreferences`, by default any errors
 encountered while accessing the preference provider will be ignored, resulting
-in default values being returned from the getter methods.
-This can be caused
+in default values being returned from the getter methods and `apply()` silently
+failing (we advise using `commit()` and checking the return value, at least).
-by bugs in your code, or the user disabling your app/provider component.
+This can be caused by bugs in your code, or the user disabling your app/provider
-To detect and handle this scenario, you may opt-in to *strict mode* by passing
+component.
+To detect and handle this scenario, you may opt-in to *strict mode*
-an extra parameter to the `RemotePreferences` constructor:
+by passing an extra parameter to the `RemotePreferences` constructor:

 ```Java
 SharedPreferences prefs = new RemotePreferences(context, authority, prefName, true);